seapagan/confoog/README.md

 [![Code Climate](https://codeclimate.com/github/seapagan/confoog/badges/gpa.svg)](https://codeclimate.com/github/seapagan/confoog)
 [![Inline docs](http://inch-ci.org/github/seapagan/confoog.svg?branch=master)](http://inch-ci.org/github/seapagan/confoog)

-A simple but complete Gem to add configuration files to your Ruby script / Gem
+A simple Gem to add YAML configuration files to your Ruby script / Gem.

-WORK IN PROGRESS, Nowhere near ready for use, and if fact currently does almost nothing!
+*__ A WORK IN PROGRESS, Nowhere near ready for use, and if fact currently will neither load nor save the configuration to file!__*

 This will add a class that takes care of all your configuration needs for Ruby scripts and Gems.

 ## Installation